 If employees buy shares, this will not create a tax liability (so long as the price they pay is at least market value) but they will of course need to find the money to pay for them.
 It is often possible for them to pay by instalments, although if they do not pay interest on the outstanding amount they will generally have to pay income tax and NI on the unpaid interest.
-By allowing employees to acquire shares through a SIP through deduction from their weekly or monthly pay, they can be given full relief against income tax and NI on the purchase price.
+A second way in which a SIP can be used is to allow employees to purchase shares by deduction from their pre-tax weekly or monthly pay, giving them full relief against income tax and NI on the purchase price.
 Where employees are granted options to acquire shares in the future, this will not create an immediate tax liability.
 However, when the employee buys their shares (by exercising their option) they will have to pay income tax and possibly NI on the difference between the amount they pay and the shares' value at the time the option is exercised, unless an exemption is available.
-Exemptions can be obtained by granting Save As You Earn (SAYE) options, Company Share Option Plan (CSOP) options or Enterprise Management Incentive (EMI) options, each of which provide that the taxation then becomes capital gains tax instead, and so is due at a significantly lower rate and only when the shares are eventually sold.
+Exemptions can be obtained by granting Save As You Earn (SAYE) options, Company Share Option Plan (CSOP) options or Enterprise Management Incentive (EMI) options, each of which provide that the taxation then becomes capital gains tax (CGT) instead, and so is due at a significantly lower rate and only when the shares are eventually sold.
 They are each described in more detail in section 4 and in the Schedule.